Jay4869/Data-Science/Books & Notes/Notes/Deep Learning Concepts.md

 # Deep Learning Concepts

 ### Multi-layer Perceptrons (MLP)
-Multi-layer Perceptrons are multi-input and multi-ouput parameteric functions, composing together.
+As in Neural Networks, MLPs have an input layer, a hidden layer, and an output layer.
+It has the same structure as a single layer perceptron with one or more hidden layers.
+A single layer perceptron can classify only linear separable classes with binary output (0,1), but MLP can classify nonlinear classes.
 1. Each sub-function is a layer of network, and each layer output of functions is a unit/feature
 2. Width: number of units in each layer
 3. Depth: number of layers

-### Activation Functions
+## Activation Functions
-Control output value produced by a neuron and decide whether outside connections should consider this neuron as “actived” or not
+an activation function controls output value produces and decides whether a neuron should be fired or not: Sigmoid, ReLU, Tanh, and Softmax

+### Identity/Linear
-**Identity/Linear**: predict continuous target values using a linear combination of signals that arise from one or more layers of nonlinear transformations of the input.
+Predict continuous target values using a linear combination of signals that arise from one or more layers of nonlinear transformations of the input.

-**Sigmoid (Logistic) Function**: a soft assignment of step function as the probability of an artificial neuron “firing” given its inputs.
+### Sigmoid (Logistic) Function
+A soft assignment of step function as the probability of binary variables.
+It's used for binary classification in logistic regression and basic neural network implementation.
+The return value of Sigmoid Function is mostly in the range of values between 0 and 1.
 $$\sigma(x) = \frac{1}{1+e^{-x}}\\
 \partial\sigma(x) = \sigma(x)(1-\sigma(x))$$
 1. Nonlinear in nature
-2. range between (0,1)
+2. Range $\in$ (0,1)
+3. The probabilities sum does not need to be 1 (probabilities produced are independent)
-3. Small change input, large change output
+4. Small change input, large change output
-4. When towards the end, the output tend to respond very less to changes in X, so it will cause vanishing gradients
+5. When towards the end, the output tend to respond very less to changes in X (derivative having a short-range), so it will cause vanishing gradients, which leads to significant information loss

+### ReLu
+Rectified Linear Unit
+$$\phi(x) = max(0, x)$$

+### Softmax
+Normalized Exponential Function is a fascinating activation function that takes vectors of real numbers as inputs, and normalizes them into a probability distribution proportional to the exponentials of the input numbers.
+It's used for multi-classification in the Logistics Regression model and final layers of neural network-based classifiers.

+$$\phi(x) = \frac{e^x}{\sum_i^n e^x}$$
+1. Range $\in$ (0,1)
+2. The probabilities sum will be 1 (probabilities produced are interrelated)

+### Hyperbolic Tangent
-**Hyperbolic Tangent**: Strongly negative inputs to the tanh will map to negative outputs.
+Strongly negative inputs to the tanh will map to negative outputs.
 Additionally, only zero-valued inputs are mapped to near-zero outputs.
 $$f(x) = tanh(x) = \frac{e^z - e^{-z}}{e^z + e^{-z}}\\
 \partial f(x) = 1-f^2(x)$$

-**ReLu**: Rectified Linear Unit
-$$\phi(x) = max(0, x)$$

-**Softmax**:
-$$\phi(x) = \frac{e^x}{\sum_i^n e^x}$$
-For small dataset, it is even more important than learning the weights of the hidden layers.

 **Softplus**:
 $$\phi(x) = log(1+e^x)$$